agastya1995/OReillyParser-unsupported-/README.md

 Image Size - (Optional) - The maximum dimmension (either length or width) of the images in the book.
 Default is 600 pixels.

+In case no arguments are entered, the program will ask for the url, username and password.